tappyness1/PointTransformers/README.md

 1. Set up the training - see /src/train.py
 1. Set up validation - Outputs classification reports
 1. Results visualisation - check out ./notebooks/segmentation_inference.ipynb
+1. All the above, but with Segmentation part.

 ## What needs to be done

-1. All the above, but with Segmentation part.
+1. PTV3 setup

 ## Dataset Used